ibm-cloud-docs/assistant-data/manage.md

 - `cli`: Specify the command line interface you are using.

   Specify `oc` for OpenShift and `kubectl` for Kubernetes.
 - `include-ds`: Optional.
-Indicates that you want to perform the action on the data sources (except Redis).
+Indicates that you want to perform the action on the data sources.
+When you specify this parameter with the `restart` action, all of the data sources are restarted except Redis.

 ### To manually scale the cluster all the way down and back
 {: #manage-restart-replicas}